-The HOS-M instrument contains ADL items as the core items used to calculate the frailty adjustment factor.
-The HOS-M instrument also contains the Veterans RAND 12-Item Health Survey (VR-12)A to further assess the physical and mental health functioning of the health plan members in PACE organizations.
-The HOS and HOS-M survey instruments can be downloaded from NCQA's website (www.ncqa.org/hedis/measures/hos).
-The sample report may be downloaded from the HOS-Modified page as well as the Sample Reports page of the Resources section on the HOS website (www.HOSonline.org).
+The HOS-M instrument contains ADL items as the core items used to calculate the frailty adjustment factor.7 The HOS-M instrument also contains the Veterans RAND 12-Item Health Survey (VR-12)^A to further assess the physical and mental health functioning of the health plan members in PACE organizations.^{8,9} The HOS and HOS-M survey instruments can be downloaded from NCQA's website.
+The sample report may be downloaded from the HOS-Modified page as well as the Sample Reports page of the Resources section on the HOS website.
 Additional information about the HOS program, sampling methodology, and HOS-M instrument is available in Appendix 1.